Beyah96/Algorithms_And_Problem_Solving_Level_2_C_Plus_Plus/Problem12/README.md

-# Problem: Inverted Number Pattern
+# Problem 12 : Inverted Number Pattern

 ## Description
 This C++ program prints an inverted number pattern based on a positive integer input by the user.
 The number pattern decreases in length and value with each row.
 The user is prompted to enter a positive integer, and the program then prints the corresponding inverted number pattern.